KORNIT DIGITAL LTD. (NASDAQ: K - GuruFocus.com

 Did you lose money on investments in Kornit Digital?
 If so, please visit Kornit Digital Ltd. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Feb.
-17, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the ordinary shares of Kornit Digital Ltd. ("Kornit" or the "Company") (NASDAQ: KRNT) between February 17, 2021 and July 5, 2022, inclusive (the "Class Period").
+22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the ordinary shares of Kornit Digital Ltd. ("Kornit" or the "Company") (NASDAQ: KRNT) between February 17, 2021 and July 5, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the District of New Jersey and alleges violations of the Securities Exchange Act of 1934.

 Kornit designs and manufactures industrial digital printing technologies for the garment, apparel, and textile industries.
 The Company's digital inkjet printers enable end-users to print both direct-to-garment ("DTG") and direct-to-fabric ("DTF").
 In DTG printing, designs and images are printed directly onto finished textiles such as clothing and apparel.
 In DTF printing, large rolls of fabric pass through wide inkjet printers that print images and designs directly on to swaths of fabric that are then cut and sewn into a product, and can be used in the fashion and home décor industries.
 Kornit also produces and sells textile inks and other consumables for use in its digital printers.
 Through customer support contracts, Kornit also provides customer assistance and equipment services for its printers, including technical support, maintenance, and repair.